| |

 reinforced short span support cantilevered section.
 New traffic

-bearing glands were installed, as well as Teflon slide bearing plates
+bearing glands were installed, as well as PTFE slide bearing plates

 at the bearing seat.
 Placement of the new expansion joint concrete